stremovsky/codeseek/README.md

 ## Database of sites for codeseek.com

-Website [codeseek.com](http://codeseek.com/) is a custom search engine for developers.
+This project hosts a curated list of developer friendly blogs and q&a sites used by [codeseek.com](http://codeseek.com/) - is a custom search engine for developers.

 ![Codeseek project](https://codeseek.com/codeseek.png "Codeseek logo")

-It is a place where you can easily find relevant articles on [stackoverflow.com](https://stackoverflow.com/)
+**Codeseek** is a place where you can easily find relevant articles on [stackoverflow.com](https://stackoverflow.com/) and projects on [github.com](https://github.com/)

-This service is using Google Custom Search engine.
+This service is based on Google Custom Search engine.

-Project sites.txt file contains a curated list of developer resources.

-Push your changes here or in my blog at: [Codeseek Support Page](http://cloudinvent.com/codeseek-com-support-page/).
+Push your changes here or submit your site at: [Codeseek Support Page](http://cloudinvent.com/codeseek-com-support-page/).

 #### Adding new site to sites.txt